Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

 \subsection{Periodic channels}

 We next apply our model to a periodic channel with sinusoidal radius distribution.
 Similar to the top plots of Figure \ref{fig:divconv}, the top plot of Figure \ref{fig:periodic} shows a plot of the channel geometry in coordinates of $r^*$ versus $x^*$ in a highly exaggerated aspect ratio for clarity.
 We show results for $Pe_{a_0}$ of 10 where $a_0$ is defined as the radius at $x=0$ and is also the axially averaged radius.
 Again, the channel shows plots of solute zones at non-dimensional times ranging from 5 to 800.
 The top half of the solute zones are raw results from the Brownian dynamics simulations, while the bottom half are plots of the predicted axial distribution of area-averaged concentration from the current model.
 Again, we see agreement between the axial distributions of Brownian dynamics particle densities and the axial distributions from the model.
-Note how the model captures the strongly positive and negative growth of variance as the solute traverses through contractions and expansions, respectively.
-For example, note the rapid increases in variance due to the contraction just upstream of $x^*=1800$, and then the subsequent rapid decrease in variance caused by the advective effects of the solute expanding from $x^*=1800$ to just upstream of $x^*=3000$.
+Note how the model captures the strongly positive and negative growth of axial variance as the solute traverses through contractions and expansions, respectively.
+For example, note the rapid increases in axial variance due to the contraction just upstream of $x^*=1800$, and then the subsequent rapid decrease in axial variance caused by the advective effects of the solute expanding from $x^*=1800$ to just upstream of $x^*=3000$.
 Note that the particle clouds from Brownian dynamics are also fairly symmetric about $x^*$.
-In Supplementary Figure S2, we again plot the skewness and excess kurtosis of the particle clouds from Brownian dynamics simulation, showing that the skewness and excess kurtosis remain close to 0.
-This again confirms that the axial distribution of the solute cloud is roughly a normal distribution.

-The bottom plot of Figure \ref{fig:periodic} shows the variance of the solute zone as a function of solute average axial location $\overline{x}^*$.
-Plotted are the variance from the Brownian dynamics simulation and the current model.
-Note the excellent agreement between these two models showing how the current model captures very well the detailed development of the variance.
-Note also how the variance at equal values of the phase increases and the variance averaged over the period increases monotonically.
-At the end of the current section, we will consider this development further and use our model to analyze period-averaged variance over long times.
+The middle plot of Figure \ref{fig:periodic} shows the axial variance of the solute zone as a function of solute average axial location $\overline{x}^*$.
+Plotted are the axial variance from the Brownian dynamics simulation and the current model.
+Note the excellent agreement between these two models showing how the current model captures very well the detailed development of the axial variance.
+Note also how the axial variance at equal values of the phase increases and the axial variance averaged over the period increases monotonically.
+At the end of the current section, we will consider this development further and use our model to analyze period-averaged axial variance over long times.